 * Click here for rating key

 Louis' Chop House Restaurant Review: Three Greek-American brothers honored their father by naming their restaurant after him.
 Then, once he retired, they filled the rooms with family memorabilia, culled from a lifetime in the restaurant business.
 The resulting establishment is done up with a fireplace, graceful brass chandeliers and a series of wood-accented booths and tables.
-Prime rib is the signature and most popular dish; on some evenings, the chefs seem to dish up that and only that, in cuts ranging from a petite 16 ounces to 28 ounces, a monster showcased on weekends.
+Prime rib is the signature and most popular dish; on some evenings, the chefs seem to serve that and only that, in cuts ranging from a petite 16 ounces to 28 ounces, a monster showcased on weekends.
 There is plenty more on the affordable menu, however.
-Other recommended dishes include frogs’ legs and the burger.
+Other options include frogs’ legs and the burger.
 Bread and soups are house-made and very good, as is the Caesar salad.
-Sunday brunch offers cooked-to-order waffles and omelets, a carved roast beef station, and a long list of breakfast items, salads, sides and desserts.
+Sunday brunch offers cooked-to-order waffles and omelets, a carved roast beef station, and breakfast items, salads, sides and desserts.
 The wine list has among its selections Barberas, Spanish Reds, Gewürztraminers and Viogniers.
 Wines by the glass present a wide array, like a Chalk Hill Estate Sauvignon Blanc.